vindictions/uncopylocked/README.md

 ## Disclaimer

 All files are shared as-is.
 Use at your own risk.
-The repository owner is not responsible for any issues, damages, or problems that may arise from using these files.
+I am not responsible for any issues, damages, or problems that may arise from using these files.